 The Canadian crude oil and natural gas industry is currently subject to environmental regulation under a variety of Canadian federal, provincial, territorial and municipal laws and regulations, all of which are subject to governmental review and revision from time to time.
 Such regulations provide for, among other things, restrictions and prohibitions on the spill, release or emission of various substances produced in association with certain crude oil and natural gas industry operations, such as sulphur dioxide and nitrous oxide.
 The regulatory regimes set out the requirements with respect to oilfield waste handling and storage, habitat protection and the satisfactory operation, maintenance, abandonment and reclamation of well, facility and pipeline sites.
 Compliance with such regulations can require significant expenditures and a breach of such requirements may result in suspension or revocation of necessary licences and authorizations, civil liability and the imposition of material fines and penalties.
-The federal government has also more recently introduced legislation and regulations mandating greenhouse gas ("GHG") emission reductions by the crude oil and natural gas industry, in line with its commitment for Canada to reach net zero emissions by 2050.
+The federal government has also more recently introduced legislation and regulations mandating greenhouse gas ("GHG") emission reductions by the crude oil and natural gas industry, including a proposed cap on GHG emissions from all oil and gas operators, in line with its commitment for Canada to reach net zero emissions by 2050.
 This is likely to impose further requirements and costs on operators and other companies in the crude oil and natural gas industry.